-We have an amount identified within our overall school budget, called the notional SEND budget.
+We have an amount identified within our overall school budget, called the notional SEN budget.
 This is not a ring-fenced amount.
-We provide high quality appropriate support from the whole of our school budget including any resources targeted at particular groups such as those qualifying for the pupil premium.
+We provide high quality appropriate support from the whole of our school budget including any resources targeted at particular groups such as the pupil premium.